esnet/daphne-public/Chameleon/README.md

 <p>

 # DeepRoute: An AI gym enviroment for Deep Route on Chameleon Testbed (deeproute-gym)

-This is a simulation of DEEP-ROUTE link selection experiment.
+This is a simulation for deep route network route selection experiment.
-DEEP-ROUTE has two links between the University of Chicago(UC) and Texas Advanced Computing Center(TACC) multi-side via Exogeni and Internet2 L2 socket.
+DeepRoute has two links between the University of Chicago(UC) and Texas Advanced Computing Center(TACC) multi-side via Exogeni and Internet2 L2 socket.
 The experiment is to represent this optimal link selection as a deep reinforcement learning experiment.

 # Resources and Tools Required for Reproducibilty